yO0shi/yO0shi/README.md

 - everytime I learn return of function section, I realize that I don't understand what return is for.
 For app creation, it is necessary to learn Swift code!!
 - I still can't believe that I learned coding for 100days straight.
 Even if it's a small section, it stii has pushed me forward.
 Proud of myself.
 - I completed Swift course on Mimo!!
-- I am currently working on SQL!!
+- I am currently working on SQL!!!

 - Codes that I'm actively working on:
   - HTML